Problem: Queries are not offloaded.

 SET SESSION rapid_execution_strategy = MIN_MEM_CONSUMPTION;

-Also consider checking the size of your data by performing a node count estimate.
+Also consider checking the size of your data by performing a cluster size estimate.
 If your data has grown substantially, you may require additional HeatWave nodes.
-For node count estimate instructions, refer to the MySQL Database Service User Guide.

 Avoid or rewrite queries that produce a Cartesian product.
 For more information, see Running Queries.